Chibraax/christfetch/README.md

 Gospel :
       Gospels are located in ~/.config/christfetch/{lang}.

    For now there is only gospels from Matthew,Mark,Luke,Jhon.

-      If you want add some verse, you can by respect the standard.
+   If you want add some verse, you can by respect the following standard :

            `Chapter`-`Verse number`:`space``the verse`

    Example Inside Matthew.txt: 10-34: Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.\n

 # Contribution